Meghan Markle's father to miss royal wedding - Journal du Cameroun

 He was originally reported to have pulled out of the ceremony after a paparazzi scandal, where he allegedly posed for a set of staged photos sold for a reported £100,000 (114,000 euros, $135,000) — in a breach of royal etiquette.

-Sources told US celebrity news website TMZ that he felt too embarrassed to attend the wedding.
+US celebrity news website TMZ cited sources as saying that he felt too embarrassed to attend the wedding.

-Meghan Markle’s statement confirmed that her father will not attend the wedding for health reasons.
+Meghan Markle’s statement confirmed that her father would not attend the wedding for health reasons.

 “I would like to thank everyone who has offered generous messages of support.
-Please know how much Harry and I look forward to sharing our special day with you on Saturday,” Meghan Markle added in the statement.
+Please know how much Harry and I look forward to sharing our special day with you on Saturday,” she added in the statement.

 TMZ reported Thursday that Thomas Markle was alert and out of surgery after having stents implanted.

 “I’m ok.
 It will take a long time to heal.
-Staying in the hospital a few more days,” he told the site.
+Staying in the hospital a few more days,” the site quoted him as saying.

-He has suggested that his ex-wife Doria Ragland, the bride’s mother, would be the best person to stand in and walk her down the aisle.
+He has suggested that his ex-wife Ragland would be the best person to stand in and walk her down the aisle.